gaboesquivel/gaboesquivel.com/content/blog/choosing-the-database-for-your-web-app.md

 ---
 title: Choosing the Data Store for Your Web App
-subtitle:  How to choose the correct database for application
+subtitle:  Use the appropriate database for service
 description: "When choosing a database for your application, you need ask yourself many questions and there are important rules about data architecture you need to consider"
 date: 2013-09-03
 categories: